-To celebrate Crufts, we’re having a closer look at the UK pet industry and its ever-changing packaging needs.
-In recent years the UK’s pet industry has gone from strength to strength – big global players have been joined by a plethora of local brands.
-People are capitalising on Britain’s love for pets – a love that compels consumers to spend over £4.6bn on pet products annually.
-The vast majority of that consumer spend goes on pet food and edible treats – modern pet owners invest time and money into pet nutrition.
-With so much potential market share at stake, premium pet brands and pet food producers need to stand out with their packaging.
-Practical packaging solutions meet whimsical shapes and colours in the pet food industry – here’s how your business can use packaging to delight and entice discerning pet owners.
+.
+The vast majority of that spend goes on pet food and edible treats, with modern pet owners investing real time and money into pet nutrition.
+With so much potential market share at stake, premium pet brands and pet food producers need packaging that helps them stand out.
+Practical packaging solutions now sit alongside whimsical shapes and colours in the pet food sector.
+Here’s how your business can use packaging to delight and appeal to discerning pet owners.

 Catering to the pet food market with the right packaging